britishgas-engineering/ember-data-has-many-through/README.md

 export default DS.Model.extend({});
 ``````

-See the `test/dummy app` for further examples.
+See the `test/dummy app` for further details.

 ## Installation